-

 The term Integrated Cache can be interchangeably used with AppCache; note that from a functionality point of view, both terms mean the same.

-When a request or response matches the rule (logical expression) specified in a built-in policy or a policy that you have created.
-The Citrix ADC appliance performs the action associated with the policy.
-By default, all policies store cached objects in and retrieve them from the default content group.
-You can create your own content groups for different types of content.
+When a request or response matches the rule (logical expression) specified in a built-in policy or a policy that you have created, the NetScaler appliance performs the action associated with the policy.
+By default, all policies cache objects in and retrieve them from the default content group.
+However, you have the option to create custom content groups for different types of content.

 To enable the appliance to find cached objects in a content group, you can configure selectors.
 The selectors match cached objects against expressions, or you can specify parameters for finding objects in the content group.
 If you use selectors as recommended by Citrix, configure them first, so that you can specify selectors when you configure content groups.
 Next, set up any content groups that you want to add, so that they are available when you configure the policies.
 To complete the initial configuration, create policy banks by binding each policy to a global bind point or a virtual server.
 Or, you can bind a label that can be called from other policy banks.